gauditech/gaudi-docs/docs/defining-apis/actions.md

 ### `delete`

-Delete action operates on any kind of relationship - supporting both single records and collections.
+Delete operates on a single record, but it also works any kind of relationship, both single records and collections.
 It doesn't support any atoms, and can't have an `alias`.

 #### Syntax